 The value of the DNS Server Address Request subfield is 1 if the STA is requesting DNS server(s) address(es).
+[CID6536] The type of DNS server requested corresponds to the type of the IP address requested.
+If both IPv4 and IPv6 are requested, then DNS server addresses for both types are also requested by setting this bit to 1.

+[CID6151]The Requested IPv4 Address field (4 octets) carries the specific IPv4 address that the non-AP STA is requesting, when the when the IPv4 field indicates the STA is requesting a specific IPv4 address. [deleted per 14/0768r1]

+[CID6151]The Requested IPv6 Address (16 octets) field carries the specific IPv6 address that the non-AP STA is requesting, when the when the IPv6 field indicates the STA is requesting a specific IPv6 address.

 Instruct the editor to modify this section as indicated: [14/0413r0]

-IP Address Data Field for response
+IP Address Data field for response

 The format of the IP Address Data field for response is shown in Figure 8-574s (IP Address Data field format for response).